darnir/dotfiles/README.md

 These scripts can be used to automatically and safely symlink the files for each project to their relevant locations on the system.

-Check the Readme file in each package for more information.
+Check the README file in each package for more information.

 Files
 =====